 We don’t know whether electronic smoking devices can help or make it harder for people trying to quit smoking.
 They aren’t an FDA-approved method of quitting.
 We recommend that you use safe and proven methods, such as nicotine patches, gum, or lozenges.

 Although research is still needed, some people are using electronic smoking devices to:

 - Reduce the amount of harmful chemicals in regular cigarette smoke

 - Keep from starting to smoke again (prevent smoking relapse)

-While some people may smoke fewer regular cigarettes if they use ENDS, they may also be less likely to quit smoking altogether.
+While some people may smoke fewer regular cigarettes if they use electronic smoking devices, they may also be less likely to quit smoking altogether.

-No. Using ENDS in any MSK facility is not allowed.
+No. Using electronic smoking devices in any MSK facility is not allowed.

 American Cancer Society (ACS)

 OnCancer: News and Insights from Memorial Sloan Kettering